eic/snippets/RootExamples/UsingAlgorithmsAndPodioInAnalysis/README.md

 ## To-Do:

 There are still a couple to-do items in the example:
-  - [ ] Figure out the correct ctor for the jet reconstruction, and run it in the event loop.
   - [ ] After fixes in EICrecon, the modified DIS electron selection and kinemaitc calculation algorithms need to be added/run